damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 **GitLab Product Vision**
 {: .panel-heading}
 <div class="panel-body">
-There are ten steps in the modern development lifecycle.
-From idea to production, developers need a tool that takes a strong, all-inclusive approach to the development process.
-GitLab currently supports 8 of the [10 steps] and are working to ship the rest.
+We plan to ship all 10 steps in the modern development lifecycle:

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)

-We are also working on better integrations to GitLab a truly comprehensive package.
+From ideation and planning to committing, testing, deploying, and getting feedback, we are building a toolset that takes an all-inclusive approach to the development process.
+You should honestly hear Sid talk about what we have planned:

+- [19:50] "We'll be shipping Cycle Analytics this month"
+- [20:00] "After we ship all of these steps, we're not done.
+We want to make integrations better"
+- [20:15] "We want to become the solution for conversational development"
+- [20:20] "We'll ship cycle time, we'll ship review apps"
+- [20:32] "We'll ship with Prometheus for monitoring"
+- [20:50] "We'll ship better with container schedulers"
+- [21:10] "We think it's great to use GitLab for everything, but we're going to make sure we have all the APIs"
+- [22:00] "We want to make GitLab and GitLab.com faster"
+- [22:10] "We want to make it easy to migrate to GitLab"
 </div>
 </div>